-Stephen G. Dimmock and William C. Gerken, (2012) "Predicting Fraud by Investment Managers," Journal of Financial Economics, 105(1), 153-173.
-[IM-11]
+Stephen G. Dimmock and William C. Gerken, Finding Bernie Madoff: Predicting Fraud by Investment Managers, (2012) [IM-11]

 - Explain the use and efficacy of information disclosures made by investment advisors in predicting fraud. - Describe the barriers and the costs incurred in implementing fraud prediction methods. - Discuss ways to improve investors' ability to use disclosed data to predict fraud.